aickin/react-dom-stream/CONTRIBUTING.md

 npm run build # from the react-dom-stream directory
 ```

-## Where's the `lib` directory?
+## Where's the `lib` and `dist` directory?

 The first thing you'll notice when you start poking around is that the project depends on `lib/ReactDOMServer`, but there's no lib directory checked in to the `react-dom-stream` repo.
 What gives?

-The code for server side rendering is actually in a branch in my fork of react, over at <https://github.com/aickin/react/tree/streaming-render-0.14>.
+The code for server side rendering is actually in a branch in my fork of react, over at <https://github.com/aickin/react/tree/streaming-render-0.2>.
 The install instructions will download that repo at `./react`.

 If you want to modify the server side rendering code, you will need to modify the code under `./react/src` and then call `npm run build`  **from the react-dom-stream directory**.
-That will run the react build and copy the results over to `./react-dom-stream/lib`. **Do not edit the files under lib; they will not be committed to git**.
+That will run the react build and copy the results over to `./react-dom-stream/lib` and `./react-dom-stream/dist`. **Do not edit the files under lib or dist; they will not be committed to git**.

 ## What code should I look at?

-To get a sense for what code has been forked from React 0.14, check out [this commit](https://github.com/aickin/react/commit/d650a52e806f110ebec971e048b1dbded53cacd6); it contains most of the interesting changes from upstream.
+To get a sense for what code has been forked from React 0.14, check out [this commit](https://github.com/aickin/react/commit/9159656c53c0335ec6bd56fc7537231a9abeb5d5); it contains most of the interesting changes from upstream.

 ## Testing